Welcome to today's edition of the Rush 24-7 podcast.

 Whoa.

-This got this got by some lib editor at the LA Times, and it is a Los Angeles Times story.
+This got by some lib editor at the LA Times, and it is a Los Angeles Times story.

-Uh white and other civic leaders remain committed to helping hurricane victims rebuild their lives and become Texans if they choose.
+White and other civic leaders remain committed to helping Hurricane victims rebuild their lives and become Texans if they choose.

-But in the crowded apartment line neighborhoods in Houston, uh, where most evacuees wound up, the famous Texas hospitality is wearing thin.
+But in the crowded apartment-line neighborhoods in Houston, where most evacuees wound up, the famous Texas hospitality is wearing thin.

 Many residents are fed up with rising crime, and some are upset that evacuees could end up being a financial drain on the city.

-Crime she has convinced evacuees committed because of the distinct accents of the robbers.
+Crimes she is convinced evacuees committed because of the distinct accents of the robbers.

 Ever since they came here, we've been getting robbed.